- S.L., a minor, by and through her guardian ad litem, MARY L. v. Downey Unified School District - Summary Judgment Order.pdf (2015)

 Call our Epilepsy and Seizures 24/7 Helpline and talk with an epilepsy information specialist or submit a question online.

-Stay up to date with the latest epilepsy news and stories from the community.
+Stay up to date with the latest epilepsy news, stories from the community, and more.